Google Crawls My Homepage But Never the Article Pages

 How to confirm:

-# Look at homepage without executing JS
+# Look at homepage WITHOUT executing JS (this is roughly what Googlebot fetches first)

 curl -sL https://yourdomain.com/ > home.html

-# Count article links
+# Count article links in the raw HTML

 grep -oE 'href="/articles/[^"]+"' home.html | wc -l